mansemino/AnotherArctiumSniffer/README.txt

 Another Arctium Sniffer

-Sniffer for Retail 5.3.x & PTR 5.4.x (32 bits) clients.
+Sniffer for 5.3.0.x Retail & 5.4.0.x RC (32 bits) clients.
 It will create Arctium Dump files, to browse and parse them with my ArctiumSnifferBrowser or with your own tools...

 Features: